Migrations and Metadata

 The database schema can either be of an existing database or created from scratch.
-The metadata will describe the GraphQL API and the various components of Hasura like the permissions, events, actions and remote schemas.
+The metadata will describe the GraphQL API and the various components of Hasura, like permissions, events, actions, and remote schemas.

 Hasura doesn't automatically create the GraphQL API for the entire database.
-We will need to specify which tables/views/functions need to be exposed via GraphQL and this information will be part of metadata.
+We will need to specify which tables/views/functions need to be exposed via GraphQL, and this information will be part of the metadata.

 Running Hasura via docker-compose

-The simplest setup to run Hasura locally is to use the docker-compose setup to run both graphql-engine and postgres docker containers.
+The most straightforward setup to run Hasura locally is to use the docker-compose setup to run both graphql-engine and Postgres docker containers.